WMInfoTech/web-programming-guidelines/README.md

 covered here.

-While this document specifies some conventions used by William & Mary, it can be summarized to say that all code should be developed in a way that the developer would not be embarrassed to release the source code publicly with their name attached.
+While this document specifies some conventions used by William & Mary, it can be summarized to say that all code should be developed in a way that it could withstand scrutiny from developers outside of W&M.

 1. [Platform Overview](#platform-overview)
 2. [Security Model](#security-model)